-- Services or expenses for recreational or educational therapy. - Hospital admissions in whole or in part when the patient primarily receives services to rehabilitate such as physical therapy, speech therapy, or occupational therapy unless the admission is determined to be medically necessary for acute inpatient rehabilitation. - Services or expenses any provider rendered to a member who is related to the provider by blood or marriage or who regularly resides in the provider's household.
-Examples of a provider include a physician, a licensed registered nurse (R.N.), a licensed practical nurse (L.P.N.), or a licensed physical therapist. - Replacement or upgrade of existing properly functioning durable medical equipment (including prostethics), even if the warranty has expired. - Room and board for hospital admissions in whole or in part when the patient primarily receives services that could have been provided on an outpatient basis based upon the patient's condition and the services provided. - Routine well child care and routine immunizations except for the services described in "Routine Preventive Benefits." - Routine physical examinations except for the services described in "Routine Preventive Benefits."
+- R - Services or expenses for recreational or educational therapy (except for diabetic self-management programs, pulmonary rehabilitation programs, or Phase 1 or 2 cardiac rehabilitation programs). - Hospital admissions in whole or in part when the patient primarily receives services to rehabilitate such as physical therapy, speech therapy, or occupational therapy unless the admission is determined to be medically necessary for acute inpatient rehabilitation. - Services or expenses any provider rendered to a member who is related to the provider by blood or marriage or who regularly resides in the provider's household.
+Examples of a provider include a physician, a licensed registered nurse (R.N.), a licensed practical nurse (L.P.N.), or a licensed physical therapist. - Replacement or upgrade of existing properly functioning durable medical equipment (including prosthetics), even if the warranty has expired. - Services or supplies furnished by a facility that is solely classified as a residential treatment center.
+This does not exclude covered substance abuse services or supplies furnished by a general hospital, psychiatric specialty hospital or substance abuse facility. - Room and board for hospital admissions in whole or in part when the patient primarily receives services that could have been provided on an outpatient basis based upon the patient's condition and the services provided. - Routine well child care and routine immunizations except for the services described in the Routine Preventive Benefits section. - Routine physical examinations except for the services described in "Routine Preventive Benefits." - S - Services or expenses for treatment while confined in a prison, jail or other penal institution. - Services or expenses for, or related to, sexual dysfunctions or inadequacies not related to organic disease (unless the injury results from an act of domestic violence or a medical condition). - Services or supplies for substance abuse including any service furnished by a substance abuse residential facility. - Т - Services or expenses to care for, treat, fill, extract, remove or replace teeth or to increase the periodontium.
+The periodontium includes the gums, the membrane surrounding the root of a tooth, the layer of bone covering the root of a tooth and the upper and lower jaws and their borders, which contain the sockets for the teeth.
+Care to treat the periodontium, dental pulp or "dead" teeth, irregularities in the position of the teeth, artificial dental structures such as crowns, bridges or dentures, or any other type of dental procedure is excluded.
+Hydroxyapatite or any other material to make the gums rigid is excluded.